Sagnik004/langchain-tuts/langchain-langgraph-edenmarco/section-6-rag-embeddings-vector-dbs/README.md

 - Vector DB used here is [pinecone](https://www.pinecone.io/).
 - The package manager used here is [uv](https://docs.astral.sh/uv/), this is similar to `pip` but `uv` is much faster since it is built using Rust.
-- Packages used: `langchain langchain-openai langchain-pinecone langchainhub python-dotenv black isort`
+- Packages used: `langchain langchain-openai langchain-pinecone langchainhub langchain_community python-dotenv black isort`

 ## Other Useful Resources